Automatic parallelization tool: Vienna Fortran Compiler (VFC)

-SUIF compiler
+SUIF

 SUIF (Stanford University Intermediate Format) is a free infrastructure designed to support collaborative research in optimizing and parallelizing compilers.
 SUIF is a fully functional compiler that takes both Fortran and C as input languages.
-The parallelized code is output as an SPMD (Single Program Multiple Data) parallel C version of the program that can be compiled by native C compilers on a variety of architectures.
+The parallelized code is output as a single program, multiple data (SPMD) parallel C version of the program that can be compiled by native C compilers on a variety of architectures.

-Omni OpenMP compiler
+Omni OpenMP Compiler

-It translates C and Fortran programs with OpenMP pragmas into C code suitable for compiling with a native compiler linked with the Omni OpenMP runtime library.
-It does for loop parallelization.
+The Omni OpenMP Compiler translates C and Fortran programs with OpenMP pragmas into C code suitable for compiling with a native compiler linked with the Omni OpenMP runtime library.
+It does for loop parallelizing.

 Timing-Architects Optimizer

-It uses a simulation based approach to improve task allocation and task parallelization to multiple cores.
+The Timing-Architects Optimizer uses a simulation based approach to improve task allocation and task parallelizing to multiple cores.
 By use of a simulation based performance and real-time analysis, different task allocation alternatives are benchmarked against each other.
-Dependencies as well as processor platform specific effects are considered.
+Dependencies and processor platform specific effects are considered.
 TA Optimizer is used in embedded system engineering.